-The expertise needed in the quality assurance involved in e.g. assessing doctoral dissertations is to be found locally rather than at the administrative level of the University Senate.
+The expertise needed in the quality assurance involved in some of the decisions now taken by the University Senate is to be found locally rather than at the administrative level of the University Senate.
 Many universities take such decisions on the Faculty level or in doctoral schools.

-These recommendations inform how the present program can be enhanced and at the same time make the University more competitive in the international arena.
+These recommendations are directions for how the present program can be enhanced and at the same time make the University more competitive in the international arena.